erinjholmes/journalself/README.md

 Merges the branch with name <branch name> into the current branch.
 Therefore before this command you should use git checkout to change to the target branch.

-To make modified site live, copy the staging folder to main folder.
+To make modified site live, copy the staging folder to main folder (rsync -recursive * ../../).